mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

       This field is optional, with default values of ["max", "min", "l2norm"].

     - `enable`: When set to true, enable Synchronous Dump.
 When set to false, asynchronous dump will be used on Ascend and synchronous dump will still be used on GPU.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
-This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU, but it is still need to reserve this parameter in the json file.
+Default: `True`.
     - `stat_calc_mode`: Select the backend for statistical calculations.
 Options are "host" and "device".
 Choosing "device" enables device computation of statistics, currently only effective on Ascend, and supports only min/max/avg/l2norm statistics.
     - `sample_mode`: Setting it to 0 means the sample dump function is not enabled.
 Enable the sample dump function in graph compilation with optimization level O0.
+This field is effective only when "op_debug_mode" is set to `0`, sample dump cannot be enabled in other scene.
     - `sample_num`: Used to control the size of sample in sample dump.
 The default value is 100.

 2. Set Dump environment variable.